InformaticsMatters/fragnet/orchestration/README.md

 restart the containers (`start-graph` will wait for port 7474 before continuing): -

-    $ ansible-playbook playbooks/fragnet/start-graph.yaml
+    $ ansible-playbook -e '@parameters' playbooks/fragnet/start-graph.yaml
     $ ansible-playbook playbooks/fragnet/start-fragnet-search.yaml

-Once deployed you can _test_ the Fragnet server's basic search capabilities with the `test-fragnet` playbook, which basically just checks the query described in the curl/jq-based **Example REST interaction** section below: -
+Once deployed you can _test_ the Fragnet server's basic search capabilities (if it's the basic molport DB) with the `test-fragnet` playbook, which basically just checks the query described in the curl/jq-based **Example REST interaction** section below: -

     $ ansible-playbook playbooks/fragnet/test-fragnet.yaml